 To Steam or Not to Steam – If It’s Not Steamed It’s Not Amok, It’s Curry

 I spotted one food blogger write that some Cambodians don’t steam fish amok because they don’t have “steaming equipment”.
-While the traditional basket steamers aren’t used for fish amok (they’re used for sticky rice), they’ve probably been used for over a thousand years and can be hand-woven in a few hours.
+While the traditional basket steamers aren’t typically used for fish amok these days (they’re used for sticky rice), they’ve probably been used for over a thousand years and can be hand-woven in a day.
 Not a lot of ‘equipment’ is needed to steam something here in this part of the world.

 Even the poorest Cambodian home has a clay brazier in their rustic outdoor kitchen, which is often a bamboo hut or low wooden prep table in the breezy space under the house.
 The brazier is another piece of ‘equipment’ that’s been used for a few thousand years.
 It features in the bas reliefs on the walls at the Angkor temples.